 In addition, it offers a gap analysis feature so you can see what, if any, work remains.
 Starting with your basic mapping, ZenGRC makes the compliance and risk management process easier by helping you visualize the next steps.

-Deployment speed and transition ease should be one of your priorities when researching GRC tools.
-Ensuring that your GRC technology integrates with your current infrastructure is also essential.
+Deployment speed and transition ease should be priorities when researching GRC tools.
+Assuring that your GRC technology integrates with your current infrastructure is also essential.

 ZenGRC offers Jira integration offering agile movement from your current systems to those you may decide to purchase in the future.
-Moreover, with Reciprocity’s experts and the tool’s seed content, deployment can be completed in just 6–8 weeks.
+Moreover, with Reciprocity’s experts and the tool’s seed content, you can complete deployment in just six to eight weeks.

 Result: you can get a 360-degree view of your compliance and risk stance in the shortest possible time.